-Scarlet Bee Balm – This aromatic native American herb has bright red (and sometimes purple), ragged, tubular flowers that grow in dense 3-foot tall clusters.
+Bee Balm – This aromatic native American herb has bright red and purple, ragged, tubular flowers that grow in dense 3-foot tall clusters.
 Monarda didyma prefers to be kept uniformly moist, and once established, will spread on its own like many fellow members of the mint family.
 To buy seeds of this perennial, click here.

-Yellow Bells – Whether covered with fragrant yellow trumpets or the newer orange, Tecoma stans or Esperanza loves the sunny, dry heat of Texas down through South America.
+Yellow Bells – Whether covered with fragrant yellow or orange trumpets, Tecoma stans (or Esperanza) loves the sunny, dry heat of Texas down through South America.
 Shrubby in warmer climates and a tender perennial further north.
+Get seeds here.

 Flowering Tobacco – A tender perennial in its native South America, further north, Nicotiana alata is used as a drought- and insect-resistant, sun-loving annual.
 The tubular flowers come in many shades from deep maroon through yellow to lavender.
 Buy a multi-color seed mix here.

-Salvia – Native to Brazil, Salvia splendens or Scarlet Sage is most commonly used as an annual, herbaceous bedding plant in the United States.
-Like its shrubby cousins, it is equally enticing to hummingbirds looking for nectar-filled cones that are available for most of the growing season.
-Reaching up to about 30 inches high, these salvias like full sun and moist, well-drained soil, with maybe a little afternoon shade in particularly hot climates.
+Salvia – Native to Brazil, Salvia splendens or Scarlet Sage is most commonly used as an annual bedding plant in the U.S., though like its shrubby cousins, it’s equally enticing to hummingbirds.
+Growing to 30″ high, these salvias like full sun and moist, well-drained soil.
+For spectacular red and yellow flowers, try the cultivar ‘Surprise’ found here.

 Fuchsia – If you have some shade and live in a cooler, wetter clime, try the pendulous flowers of one of the many cultivars of Fuchsia to get hummingbirds interested in your backyard.
 Fuchsias can be shrub-like or have a more trailing habit, and the flowers come in a huge variety of shades of purple, pink, red, white, and orange.

-Coral Honeysuckle – While hummingbirds will feast on many species of honeysuckle, Lonicera sempervirens is native to the eastern United States and far less invasive than its Chinese and Japanese relatives.
-Its dark coral trumpets show up by mid-spring and are a beacon for early arriving hummingbirds.
-Buy a 5″ pot, here.
+Coral Honeysuckle – Lonicera sempervirens is native to the eastern U.S. and far less invasive than its Asian relatives.
+Dark coral trumpets appear in time for early arriving spring hummingbirds.
+Buy a 5″ pot here.